 Safety is the highest priority!
 Observe the traffic rules and speed limits of the country in which you are riding at all times during your ride.
 Always be alert and aware of preventing injury to yourself and other road users.

-Document your trip using the forms found here.
+Document your trip using this form.
 Make a copy of all documents, DO NOT SEND ORIGINAL DOCUMENTS FOR VERIFICATION.
 Be sure to include your fuel log, copies of all receipts, copy of witness form(s), copy of a map with your route highlighted, and any other documentation which helps to prove you rode the claimed ride.
 Send all the copies to the verification team.
 (Mailing details can be found on the "Riders Form").
 Do not send any payment until requested to do so.

 With some exceptions your ride verification will be handled by IBA UK.